The Auckland/Northland Division of the Cancer Society provides support for people with cancer and their whānau.

 1955: Patients from out of town requiring treatment had beds secured in private hospitals or convalescent homes with the division paying the costs

 1962: Patients were accommodated at the Salvation Army Hotel, where the welfare of the patients was foremost in the Hotel Staff’s minds

 1968: The division obtained its own headquarters and these premises housed office staff but also a cancer detection clinic

 The constitution are the rules that the Auckland/Northland Cancer Society work under:

 Our Strongest Supporters

 Candace Kinser (Chair)

 Candace Kinser is an accomplished executive, business advisor and company director with expertise in technology strategy, data analytics, international business development and capital markets.
-She is currently on the boards of WEL Networks, Eastland Group and Livestock Improvement Corporation, and the Chair of family owned business, the Superb Herb Company.
+She is currently on the boards of Punakaiki Fund, Helius Therapeutics, Eastland Group and Livestock Improvement Corporation (LIC).

-Candace has had over 15 years of experience in governance on a range of not for profits, NZX listed companies and government agencies, and was the CEO of successful start-up software company, Biomatters which grew to become a leading global company in genetics research software.
-As the CEO of NZTech, Candace launched NZTechWeek and Women in Tech.
+Candace has had over 15 years of experience in governance on a range of not for profits, NZX listed companies and government agencies.
+As the former CEO of NZTech, Candace launched NZTechWeek and Women in Tech.

-She has undergraduate degrees in Anthropology and Political Science from the University of Hawaii, a Masters in Management from Massey University and an MBA in BioPharma from Rutgers University in New Jersey, a diploma in Cyber Policy from MIT and studied at the Rock School of Governance at Stanford University in 2019.
-Candace is a Chartered Member of the Institute of Directors and a Member of the Australian Institute of Corporate Directors.
+She has undergraduate degrees in Anthropology and Political Science from the University of Hawaii, a Masters in Management from Massey University and an MBA in BioPharma from Rutgers University in New Jersey.
+Candace is a Chartered Member of the NZ Institute of Directors and is a Member of the Australian Institute of Corporate Directors.